-If support has not already been added during initial installation of the software, it can be added from the Configure Platform page when managing the extensions and updates for your installation through the Extensions & Updates view (click the control at the top-right of the workspace then choose Extensions and Updates from the menu):
+If support has not already been added during initial installation of the software, it can be added from the Configure Platform page when managing the extensions and updates for your installation through the Extensions & Updates view (click on the control at the top-right of the workspace then choose Extensions and Updates from the menu):

 Import is performed using the Import Wizard (File » Import Wizard).
 Select the